LineIndent/pyneweb/README.md

 ## License

-Pynescript is open-source and licensed under the [MIT License](LICENSE).
+Pyneweb is open-source and licensed under the [MIT License](LICENSE).